sophunky/complete-javascript-course/vocabulary.md

 - BigInt: larger ints than number type can hold
 - dynamic typing: in JS, datatypes are determined automatically and don't need to be declared
 - variables don't have types in JS, the value has a type (ie variable x can be a number and then later redefined as a string)
+- mutating: updating value of a variable
+- let - mutable variable declaration (only needed for the first declaration, not when updating value)
+- const - immutable variable declaration
+- var - old variable declaration (avoid using)

 CONVENTIONS
 - write mutable variable names in camel-case
 - don't start variable names with an upper case
 - write constant variables in all caps
+- var variable dec. should be avoided

 RULES
 - variable names can only have letters, numbers, the $ and underscores and can't start w/ #s

 KEYBOARD SHORTCUTS:
 -

+BEST PRACTICES:
+- declare variables as constants unless you're positive their value will need to change